adeenasyed/adeenasyed/README.md

 </div>
 <hr>
 <div>
-  I'm a junior software developer, currently building a website for a small business called KbSpas.
+  I'm an engineering student at the University of Waterloo and a junior software developer, currently building a website for a small business called KbSpas.
 Check it out at www.kbspas.ca
 </div>